emiarbol/galaxy_virologist_training/exercises/02_quality.md

 <br>
 <b>Basecalled reads length</b>
 <p align="center"><img src="images/pycoqc_output_2.png" alt="pycoqc_output_2" width="900"></p>
 This plot shows the distribution of fragment sizes in the file that was analyzed.
 Long reads have a variable length and this will show the relative amounts of each different size of sequence fragment.
-In this example, the distribution of read length is quite dispersed with a minimum read length for the passed reads around XXX and a maximum length ~XXbp.
+In this example, the distribution of read length is quite dispersed with a minimum read length for the passed reads around 150 and a maximum length ~5000bp.
+However, most of the reads are about 500 nt length, as expected by the amplicon experiment.
 <br>
 <br>
 <b>Basecalled reads PHRED quality:</b>
 <p align="center"><img src="images/pycoqc_output_3.png" alt="pycoqc_output_3" width="900"></p>
 This plot shows the distribution of the Qscores (Q) for each read.
 This score aims to give a global quality score for each read.
 The exact definition of Qscores is: the average per-base error probability, expressed on the log (Phred) scale.
 In case of Nanopore data, the distribution is generally centered around 10 or 12.
 For old runs, the distribution can be lower, as basecalling models are less precise than recent models.
+In our case, the median read Qscore is 13, which means that this run has good quality.
 <br>
 <br>
 <b>Basecalled reads length vs reads PHRED quality:</b>